flokamps/discord-revolut/INSTALL.md

 node index.js
 ```

-When the bot is up, go to your Revolut certificate page and "Enable API access to your account"
+When the bot is up, go to your Revolut certificate page and "Enable API access to your account".
 That's it!
 Your integration is ready to use!
 You can try to make the `!ping` command to ping the bot

 ## Contributions